 - 13.01 A citizen or group may submit an application to speak at a Council Meeting as a public delegation, and such person or group may request that a related document, petition or proposal be placed before Council, by submitting a completed application form to the Township Clerk/Deputy Township Clerk by noon (12:00pm) of the fifth (5th) day preceding the meeting at which they wish to be heard.
 Applications received after the deadline regarding items not on the meeting agenda will be forwarded to the next scheduled meeting. - 13.02 For On-Agenda items only, late applications to speak as a delegation can be submitted to the Township Clerk/Deputy Township Clerk by 10:00am of the day of the Regular meeting.
 Applications received after the 10:00am deadline will not be added to the agenda and will be forwarded to the next scheduled meeting. - 13.02(a) Delegation requests that are the subject of bylaw(s) included on a Council Meeting Agenda for First and Second Readings and that will be the subject of a Public Hearing prior to Third Reading will not be accepted.
-The requestor will be directed to the Public Hearing process should the bylaw receive First and Second Readings. - 13.02(b) Except as in 13.02(a), for On-Agenda items only, late applications to speak as a delegation can be submitted to the Township Clerk/Deputy Township Clerk by 10:00am on the day of the Regular meeting.
+The requestor will be directed to the Public Hearing process should the bylaw receive First and Second Readings and advised that all written submission received will be provided to Council. - 13.02(b) Except as in 13.02(a), for On-Agenda items, late applications to speak as a delegation can be submitted to the Township Clerk/Deputy Township Clerk by 10:00am on the day of the Regular meeting.
 Applications received after the 10:00am deadline will not be added to the agenda and will be forwarded to the next scheduled meeting.

-- 13.03 In recognition of the scope of business that requires Council's attention, the number of public delegations shall be limited to five (5) at each meeting, unless Council, by a two thirds (2/3) vote, agrees to suspend the rules and hear additional delegations.
+- 13.02(c) Delegation requests received after the deadline and not the subject of an item on the meeting agenda maybe deemed urgent at the discretion of the Township Clerk/Deputy Township Clerk.
+The request may be forwarded to Council at the next scheduled meeting for approval.
+In recognition of the scope of business that requires Council's attention, and in the interests of transparency for all residents and stakeholders, an affirmative vote of two thirds (2/3) is required to add the speaker to an agenda. - 13.03 In recognition of the scope of business that requires Council's attention, the number of public delegations shall be limited to five (5) at each meeting, unless Council, by a two thirds (2/3) vote, agrees to suspend the rules and hear additional delegations.
 Each public delegation may speak up to five (5) minutes and its presentation must be confined to the topic that was indicated in the application. - 13.04 It is the Township Clerk/Deputy Township Clerk's duty to review and prioritize delegation requests and schedule them, as he or she deems appropriate.

-Council may choose to deny a scheduled delegation by a majority vote which occurs during the Agenda Approval motion of the Council meeting the delegation is scheduled to appear, or at the first scheduled Council meeting of the same day. - 13.05 The following guidelines apply to Delegations: - a) speakers should not speak disrespectfully of any Council Member, staff Member, or any other person and must not use offensive words or gestures; - b) public input will not be permitted on items on the agenda referred from a concluded Public Hearing; and - c) when appearing before Council, the public must state name, neighbourhood and City for the record.
+Council may choose to deny a scheduled delegation by a majority vote.
+The motion may occur during the Agenda Approval motion of the next scheduled Council meeting or at the same meeting the delegation is scheduled to appear.

+- 13.05 The following guidelines apply to Delegations: - a) speakers should not speak disrespectfully of any Council Member, staff Member, or any other person and must not use offensive words or gestures; - b) public input will not be permitted on items on the agenda referred from a concluded Public Hearing; and - c) when appearing before Council, the public must state name, neighbourhood and City for the record.